tarantool/doc/doc/1.9/book/box/box_schema.rst

 An introduction to sequences is in the :ref:`Sequences <index-box_sequence>` section of the "Data model" chapter.
 Here are the details for each function and option.

-All functions related to sequences require approprite :ref:`privileges <authentication-owners_privileges>`.
+All functions related to sequences require appropriate :ref:`privileges <authentication-owners_privileges>`.

 .. _box_schema-sequence_create: